 Problem to be addressed

 The Cabramatta Passing Loop will increase rail freight capacity on the SSFL by allowing freight trains travelling in either direction to pass each other, while the PBRL Duplication will enhance the reliability, flexibility and capacity for container freight operations to and from Port Botany.
-Undertaking both project components concurrently provides a supply chain solution necessary to encourage freight owners to transport more containers by rail and help reduce road congestion.
+Undertaking both project components concurrently provides a necessary supply-chain solution to encourage freight owners to transport more containers by rail and help reduce road congestion.

 There is strong strategic merit for the project as it supports the NSW Government’s aim to increase the mode share of containers being moved by rail to and from Port Botany.

-The proponent, the Australian Rail Track Corporation (ARTC), proposes a design and construct delivery method, with tendering and award of the contract carried out according to ARTC’s procurement policies and procedures.
+The proponent – the Australian Rail Track Corporation (ARTC) – proposes a design and construct delivery method.
+Tendering and award of the contract will be carried out according to ARTC’s procurement policies and procedures.
 This is an appropriate delivery strategy, as the ARTC has the experience and capacity to deliver the project and will build, operate and maintain both components of the project once complete.

 Economic, social and environmental value

-The proponent’s reported net present value (NPV) for the project is $429.7 million, with a benefit-cost ratio (BCR) of 2.68 using a 7% real discount rate and P50 capital cost estimate.
-Infrastructure Australia has independently reviewed the business case and agrees with the proponent that the benefits of the proposed project would significantly exceed its costs.
+The proponent’s reported net present value for the project is $429.7 million, with a benefit-cost ratio of 2.68 using a 7% real discount rate and P50 capital cost estimate.